lima-vm/lima/README.md

   - `/var/log/cloud-init-output.log` (inside the guest)
   - `/var/log/cloud-init.log` (inside the guest)
 - Make sure that you aren't mixing up tabs and spaces in the YAML.
-- If you have passphrases for any private key under `~/.ssh`, you will need to have `ssh-agent` running.